Bryan Bagunas

-Bryan Berroya Bagunas (born October 10, 1997) is a Filipino volleyball player who plays for Taiwanese club Win Streak and the Philippine national team.
+Bryan Berroya Bagunas (born October 10, 1997) is a Filipino volleyball player who plays for Taiwanese club Win Streak and Cignal HD Spikers in the Spikers' Turf, he's also an active member of the Philippine national team.

 Early life

-Bryan Bagunas was born on October 10, 1997 in Batangas City.
+Bagunas was born on October 10, 1997, in Balayan, Batangas.
 Prior to his college education, he was more into basketball than volleyball.
 Bagunas started playing volleyball in his second year of high school education and participated in both basketball and volleyball events in his school's intramurals.
 He also participated in various municipal and national volleyball tournaments prior into being scouted for the National University.

 Career

 Collegiate

 Bagunas played for the men's volleyball team of the National University (NU) at the University Athletic Association of the Philippines (UAAP).
 He helped NU win the UAAP Seasons 80 and 81 men's volleyball titles and was also named the Finals MVP for both seasons.
 He was also a three-time Best Server (from UAAP Season 79 to 81) and the UAAP Attacker and Season MVP for Season 81.

 Bagunas also represented NU at the 2018 Premier Volleyball League Collegiate Conference, where he aided the team's title win over the University of Santo Tomas and was also named as the 1st Best Outside Spiker and Finals MVP.